Understanding Florida’s Sunbiz annual reports

 Step-by-step guide to filing the Sunbiz annual report

-1. Navigate to the Official Website: Visit www.sunbiz.org
+1. Navigate to the official website: Visit www.sunbiz.org

-3. Select Your Entity Type: Choose the type of business entity you're filing for
+3. Select your entity type: Choose the type of business entity you're filing for

-4. Proceed Without an Account: No account creation is required.
+4. Proceed without an account: No account creation is required.
 You'll need your document number to locate your filing.

-5. Verify Entity Information: Confirm your business name and document number
+5. Verify entity information: Confirm your business name and document number

-6. Update Your Principal Place of Business: Ensure this address is current and accurate
+6. Update your principal place of business: Ensure this address is current and accurate

-Sunbiz accepts the following payment options for annual reports:
+Sunbiz accepts the following payment options:

 Understanding deadlines and penalties for Sunbiz annual reports